silvester/ReverseOAuth2/README.md

 ReverseOAuth2
 ===========

-Another OAuth2 provider.
+Another OAuth2 provider for ZF2.
 It provides providers for github and google, others soon to come.

 Usage
 -----